css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 * Each block has an Information metabox (Author, created date, modification date, and Shortcode).
 * Create new block with initial properties (state, name and position).
 * Internal error detection routine for detecting Ajax errors that may have happened away from users view.
 * There is an extensive CJT User Manual PDF file attached in the /docs folder.
-You can also download this file through the website - click for [CJT V6 CE User Manual](http://css-javascript-toolbox.com/css-javascript-toolbox-free)
+You can also download this file through the website - click for [CJT Free User Manual](http://css-javascript-toolbox.com/css-javascript-toolbox-free)
 * Use of a separated Dashboard item to embrace all CJT plugin pages.
 * Added separate installer and upgrade pages for both CJT v0.3 and v0.8 to allow watching of the installation processes.
 * Added an uninstaller to completely erase all CJT data from the system.